BS (Tianjin U); MSc (Shanghai Jiao Tong U); PhD (INSEAD France)

 +852 3943 8613

-Prof. Xianchi Dai is an Associate Professor of Department of Marketing at The Chinese University of Hong Kong (CUHK) Business School.
+Prof. Xianchi Dai is an Associate Professor of Marketing at The Chinese University of Hong Kong (CUHK) Business School.
 He received his PhD in Management (Marketing concentration) from INSEAD.
 Prof. Dai’s research interests are in judgement and decision making, motivation and self-control, intertemporal choices, etc. His research has been published in business and psychology journals including Journal of Marketing Research, Journal of Consumer Research, Organizational Behavior and Human Decision Processes, and Journal of Personality and Social Psychology.
 He won numerous awards for his research, including European Association for Decision Making Biennial Best PhD Paper Award (De finetti Award), AMA Summer Conference Best Track Paper Award, INFORMS Decision Analysis Society Best PhD Paper finalist, and CUHK Young Researcher Award.
 Prof. Dai teaches course for PhD, EMBA, MBA, and MSc programmes.

 Behavioural Decision Making